I. EDITORIAL SCOPE

 4. Figures

 Figures should each be submitted as a separate image file, not embedded in the manuscript document or in a slide presentation.
 Cite figures consecutively as they appear in the text using Arabic numbers (eg, Figure 1, Figure 2, Figure 3A, etc).
-Each figure must be assigned a brief title (as few words as possible, and reserving abbreviations for the legend) and include a legend.
+Each figure must be assigned a brief title (as few words as possible, and reserving abbreviations for the legend) and include a legend, where appropriate.
 The corresponding legend should be double-spaced on a separate page.
 All symbols, arrows, and abbreviations must be explained in the legend.

 Please be sure to delete any identifying patient information such as name, social security number, etc. Photographs in which a person’s face is recognizable must be accompanied by a letter of release from that person explicitly granting permission for publication in the journal.
 For any previously published material, written permission for both print and electronic reprint rights must be obtained from the copyright holder.
 For further explanation and examples of artwork preparation, see Elsevier’s Author Artwork Instructions.